 - Track advertising sources used during the upcoming year, the expenses incurred and results achieved.
-All advertising and recruiting materials will include the "Equal Opportunity Employer" statement. - Keep a record of other methods used to recruit for positions during the reporting period. - Track and project attendance at job fairs. - Recruiting at job fairs was unnecessary did not take place during the current reporting period.
-We do not anticipate participating in any job fairs during the 2004-2006 reporting period. - Project hiring opportunities for the upcoming 2-year period year and utilize the methods listed above to recruit for these positions. - The Department projects that hiring opportunities will be limited in the upcoming biennium, unless there is growth in state government or major changes in the economy and employment market. - The Department intends to recruit using ads in the Wall Street Journal, Pioneer Press, Star Tribune, and other local papers.
-The Department will also explore the effectiveness of advertising through the use of diversity focused websites. - Ensure that all recruitment activities are in compliance with the Americans with Disabilities Act by making materials available in alternative formats (when requested) and meeting locations accessible. - To attract persons with disabilities, the Department will project a responsible image by ensuring that all Department services accommodate and are available to persons with disabilities.
+All advertising and recruiting materials will include the "Equal Opportunity Employer" statement. - Keep a record of other methods used to recruit for positions during the reporting period. - Track and project attendance at job fairs. - Recruiting at job fairs did not take place during the current reporting period.
+We do not anticipate participating in any job fairs during the 2008-2010 reporting period. - Project hiring opportunities for the upcoming two-year period and utilize the methods listed above to recruit for these positions. - The Department projects that hiring opportunities will be limited to refilling critical positions vacated through turnover or through mandated legislative initiatives in the upcoming biennium, unless there is growth in state government or major changes in the economy and employment market. - The Department intends to recruit using ads in the Pioneer Press, Star Tribune and other local papers.
+The Department spent approximately \$3300 in recruitment expenses during the 2008-2010 reporting period. - The Department advertised using the State of Minnesota employment website, MN Job Bank, Startribune.com and on our agency's intranet.
+We intend to explore the effectiveness of advertising through the use of diversity focused websites. - The Department recruited candidates using professional organization communications, referrals from agency employees, e-mail or e-mail listserves and workforce center. - Ensure that all recruitment activities are in compliance with the Americans with Disabilities Act by making materials available in alternative formats (when requested) and meeting locations accessible.

-Persons with disabilities are recruited using the same methods as all other candidates.
+- To attract persons with disabilities, the Department will project a responsible image by ensuring that all Department services accommodate and are available to persons with disabilities. - Persons with disabilities are recruited using the same methods as all other candidates.
 The equal opportunity employer tag line is used on all recruiting materials.
-All staff responsible

-- for interviewing are aware of the responsibility to provide reasonable accommodations to the interviewing process when requested by the applicant. - The Department of Commerce hires student interns under a cooperative agreement with the University of Minnesota Mechanical Engineering School.
+All staff responsible for interviewing are aware of the responsibility to provide reasonable accommodations to the interviewing process when requested by the applicant. - The Department of Commerce hires student interns under a cooperative agreement with the University of Minnesota Mechanical Engineering School.
 The Department hires two interns per year and posts the job announcement through the Mechanical Engineering Cooperative program.
 The University of Minnesota refers all eligible candidates and the Department interviews all eligible candidates that express an interest in the position.
 The Department acts in accordance with the Internship Administration Procedures in administering this program.